juliankrispel/bishbosh/readme.md

 # BishBosh - A domain specific language for writing command line interfaces

-Disclaimer - This is an opionated braindump.
+__Disclaimer__ - (This is at Proposal-Stage) - At the moment this is nothing other than an opionated braindump.
+If you read something here which aligns with you or otherwise, please make a pr or an issue, I'd welcome some feedback!!

 ## Problem - Writing cli's is hard